 Federal law requires colleges to make available information regarding the types of graduate and professional education in which graduates of the institution's four-year degree programs enroll.
-In communications between graduates and Career Services staff, students graduating from Berkeley College with Bachelor's degrees in 2013 have reported pursuing Master of Business Administration degrees in Accounting, Fashion Design, General Business, and Management; Master of Science degrees in Early Childhood Development and Finance; Master of Arts degrees in Human Resouces and Criminal Justice; and Juris Doctor in Law.
+In communications between graduates and Career Services staff, students graduating from Berkeley College with Bachelor's degrees in 2013 have reported pursuing Master of Business Administration degrees in General Business and Fashion Marketing and Management, as well as Master of Arts degrees in Legal and Ethical Studies and Criminal Justice.